movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 * DUP metadata has two physical copies but one logical identity.
 * A dirty COW block needs transaction ownership, locking, dirty-list linkage, and writeback status which are not represented by the current `struct buf`.
-* File writes need dirty data indexed by `(vnode, file offset)`.
-The current read path bypasses the file vnode's buffer cache and reads physical sectors directly, so it cannot observe delayed-allocation writes.
+* Regular file reads now use sector-sized buffers indexed by `(vnode, file offset)`.  `VOP_STRATEGY` fills a logical buffer from inline, hole, uncompressed, or compressed extents, using the physical device buffers underneath.
+This lets reads observe a future delayed-allocation dirty buffer before writeback.
+The strategy write side and delayed allocation are not implemented yet.
 * Mounted trees now use persistent roots and take a locked location snapshot for each search.
 Root-location publication still needs to be tied to transaction commit before those locations can change.